elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 Consequently, we have compiled some of the main tools, portals, and data sharing platforms that allow for searching and discovering biomolecular data related to infectious diseases from various sources with the next considerations.

-- Beacon v2: Beacon is an API (usually extended with a user interface) that allows for data discovery of phenoclinic and biomolecular data.
+- Beacon: {% tool "beacon" %} is an API (usually extended with a user interface) that allows for data discovery of phenoclinic and biomolecular data.
 The version 2 (v2) of the Beacon protocol has been accepted as GA4GH standard in Spring 2022.
 It includes, among other changes:
   - Query options for biological or technical metadata using filters defined through CURIEs (e.g. phenotypes, disease codes, sex or age).
   - An option to trigger the next step in the data access process (e.g. who to contact or which are the data use conditions).
   - An option to jump to another system where the data could be accessed (e.g. if the Beacon is for internal use of the hospital, to provide the Id of the EHR of the patients having the mutation of interest).